Header image courtesy of encoreTVB

 One of the story’s major themes is the struggles of the Han Chinese people who support the fallen Ming dynasty and wish to free their country from the invading Manchu rulers of the Qing dynasty.
 Wai helps his friend fend off insidious attacks and eventually ascend the throne, but at the same time, he is involved with an underground anti-Qing organisation, and most of the plot is centred around his conflicting friendships and loyalties.

-Starring the legendary Infernal Affairs duo of Tony Leung Chiu-wai as Wai Siu-bo and Andy Lau as the emperor, this drama is an entertaining look into one of Hong Kong’s best well-known wuxia stories.
+Starring the legendary Infernal Affairs duo of Tony Leung Chiu-wai as Wai Siu-bo and Andy Lau as Emperor Kangxi, this drama is an entertaining look into one of Hong Kong’s best well-known wuxia stories.
 The young Tony Leung also turns in a charming performance as the cheeky and quick-witted main character.

 This is one of TVB’s rarer period dramas that are more comedic in nature instead of focused on martial arts.
 Set in Suzhou during the Ming dynasty, the story follows four scholars who are renowned for their intellect and academic prowess.